 The SM was Citroën’s flagship vehicle, produced from 1970 to 1975.
 First shown at the Geneva Motor Show in March 1970, it won the 1972 Motor Trend Car of the Year award in the USA.
 The SM name stands for ‘Sports Maserati’.
-Citroën purchased Maserati in 1968 with the intention of harnessing Maserati’s high-performance engine technology to produce a true Gran Turismo car, combining the sophisticated Citroën suspension with a Maserati V6.
+Citroën purchased Maserati in 1968 with the intention of harnessing Maserati’s high-performance engine technology to produce a true Gran Turismo car, combining the sophisticated Citroën DS suspension with a Maserati V6.

-In 1970, it was a car of the future and the fastest front-wheel-drive car, with a factory-quoted top speed of 220 km/h (140 mph), with independent tests achieving as much as 235 km/h (145 mph).
+In 1970, the SM was a car of the future and the fastest front-wheel-drive car, with a factory-quoted top speed of 220 km/h (140 mph), with independent tests achieving as much as 235 km/h (145 mph).
 It could be had with a 3-speed Borg-Warner automatic or 5-speed manual transmission.
 The engine configurations were:

 • 2.7 L V6 with 3 Weber carburettors, – 170 bhp (1970–1972)